-Actual expenditures were \$19,184 less than budget amounts.
-The most significant variances resulted from administrative expense.
+Over the course of the year, the District revised its budget.
+Actual expenditures were \$20,963 less than budget amounts.
+The most significant variances resulted from administrative expense and office facilities.

-Revenues were \$26,176 more than the budgeted amount.
-The increase in revenues is due to management's conservative approach of estimating revenues.
+Revenues were \$37,606 more than final budgeted amount.
+The decrease in revenues is due to management's conservative approach of estimating revenues.